 The 2021 Employee Stock Purchase Plan (the "2021 ESPP") became effective in connection with the Business Combination.
 The 2021 ESPP authorizes the issuance of shares of common stock pursuant to purchase rights granted to employees.
 A total of 4,804,011 shares of common stock have been reserved for future issuance under the 2021 ESPP.
-On each January 1 of each of 2022 through 2031, the aggregate number of shares of common stock reserved for issuance under the 2021 ESPP.
-The total number of shares of all classes of common stock issued and outstanding on the immediately preceding December 31.
+On each January 1 of each of 2022 through 2031, the aggregate number of shares of common stock reserved for issuance under the 2021 Plan may be increased automatically by the number of shares equal to one percent (1%) of the total number of shares of all classes of common stock issued and outstanding on the immediately preceding December 31.
 The Company did not make any grants of purchase rights under the 2021 ESPP during the three and nine month periods ended September 30, 2021.